The Bankrate promise

 While the sticker price of a car will guide you toward the make and model that’s right for you, it’s not the only expense you need to keep in mind before making the purchase.
 The cost of maintenance and repairs, fuel, auto insurance and annual registration renewals should also be considered when deciding which vehicle best suits your needs and budget.

-How to estimate the total cost of car ownership
+How to estimate the true cost of car ownership

 Maintenance and repairs